csvpath/csvpath/README.md

 And do it all in an automation-friendly way.

-Though much simpler, it is inspired by:
+CsvPath is inspired by:
-- XPath.
-CsvPath is to CSV and Excel files like XPath is to XML files.
+- XPath for XML files
-- <a href='https://schematron.com/'>Schematron validation rules</a>
+- The ISO standard <a href='https://schematron.com/'>Schematron validation</a>

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 New functions are easy to create.

 Read more about CsvPath and see realistic CSV and Excel validation examples at <a href='https://www.csvpath.org'>https://www.csvpath.org</a>.

+If you need help, use the <a href='https://www.csvpath.org/getting-started/get-help'>contact form</a> or the <a href='https://github.com/csvpath/csvpath/issues'>issue tracker</a> or talk to one of our [Sponsors](#sponsors).

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/csvpath?logoColor=green&color=green) ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/dk107dk/csvpath) ![PyPI - Version](https://img.shields.io/pypi/v/csvpath)